Use YouTube Video Editor

 - Customize clips with special tools and effects.

-You can get to the Editor at http://www.youtube.com/editor.
+You can get to the Video Editor at

->

-> All of your uploads are added automatically to the Video Editor and can be used as a clip.
+All of your uploads are added automatically to the Video Editor and can be used as a clip.
 Up to 50 clips and 500 images can be added to a project to create a new video.

->

-> - Find the clip or image you want to add in the upper left of the Editor.
-Click the camera icon to browse images
+- Find the clip or image you want to add in the upper left of the Video Editor.
+Click the camera icon to browse images.

-> - Move your mouse over the clip/image you want to add, then click the + button
+- For existing projects, move your mouse over the clip or image you want to add, then click the + icon.

-> - Or, drag the clip/image to the bottom of the timeline at the bottom of the editor, where it says Drag videos here to begin editing when you start a new project
+- When you start a new project, drag the clip or image to the bottom of the timeline at the bottom of the editor (where it says Drag videos here).

->

-> Once your clip is in the timeline, you can customize its length.
+Once your clip is in the timeline, you can customize its length.